whitelion351/Mad-Libs/README.md

 Prerequisites
 -

+from sudo apt-get:
-mpg321 - from apt-get
+ mpg321
-mypg321 - from pip3
+from pip3:
+ mpyg321
-gtts - from pip3
+ gtts

 TODO
 -